 Thresholds

 Card schemes (such as Visa and Mastercard) monitor your disputes monthly and compare them to your sales.
-If the number of disputes (also known as chargebacks) you receive exceeds what the card scheme deem acceptable, you may be placed into their monitoring program.
+If the number of disputes (also known as chargebacks) you receive exceeds what the card scheme deems acceptable, you may be placed into their monitoring program.

 Visa

-For example, if you had 175 disputes in January and made 5,500 sales in January, your dispute-to-sales ratio would be 3.18% (175 / 5500 x 100).
+For example, if you had 175 disputes in January and made 5,500 sales in January, your dispute-to-sales ratio is 3.18% (175 / 5,500 x 100).

 VDMP